aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :::

-::: details How long have we met?
+::: details How long has it been since we met?

 :tropical_drink: : *How long has it been since we know each other?*